CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'launch,' 'Product Hunt,' 'feature release,' 'announcement,' 'go-to-market,' 'beta launch,' 'early access,' 'waitlist,' and 'product update.'
-These are highly natural and cover many common variations.
+Excellent coverage of natural trigger terms: 'launch,' 'Product Hunt,' 'feature release,' 'announcement,' 'go-to-market,' 'beta launch,' 'early access,' 'waitlist,' 'product update.'
+These are terms users would naturally use when seeking launch planning help.

 3 / 3